-Our Low testosterone Main Article provides a comprehensive look at the who, what, when and how of Low testosterone
+Our Low Testosterone (Low T) Main Article provides a comprehensive look at the who, what, when and how of Low Testosterone (Low T)

 Definition of Low testosterone